lsst-sitcom/sitcomtn-037/index.rst

 We find that multiple FAFF use cases require a `Rapid Analysis <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_ capability that includes automated processing of single-frame camera images through instrument signature removal and source detection on the 30-60 second timescale to enable the creation of various data quality metrics and data visualizations.
 The Confluence page linked above describes the needed data products and timescales for their creation, as requested in `charge`_  question 2, and the use cases developed for charge question 1 assume that the data products from this initial processing step are available.
+In this report, Rapid Analysis does NOT refer to a specific instance of a data reduction pipeline, but rather refers to a capability that could be realized by one of the planned data reduction pipelines (e.g., Prompt Processing) or another dedicated pipeline.

 Responses to Charge Questions and Deliverables
 ==============================================